Thank you for being a part of our

 C.A.M.P. each month!

-The second Saturday of every month at 11am here at Caring Hands Humane Society, the program, titled C.A.M.P.
-(Community cat Alteration, Management Program) offers training to learn how to Trap, Neuter and Return Community Cats.
+Every month Caring Hands Humane Society trains you to care for Community Cats with our program titled C.A.M.P.
+(Community cat Alteration, Management Program).
+This program offers training to learn how to Trap, Neuter and Return Community Cats.

 Come join us to learn about this important work!